'I Hate My Child': Is The Feeling Normal And What To Do About It?

 When you get angry, take deep breaths and time out to focus on controlling your emotions.
 If you feel you may hit your child, go to another room and try to reason your urge to yell, scream, hit, or threaten a child.
 Find out why you are angry and speak to your partner, family member, or confidant to vent your emotions.
 If nothing seems to help, seek professional help to control your anger from spoiling your relationship with your child.

 ‘I hate my child’ is a strong statement and may stir up quite a discussion.
 However, feelings of mild loathing or resentment towards your child are normal.
-It does not imply that you abhor or despise them, but you may not want to be around them at that moment.
-It may drain you when your child is disrespectful, says bad words, or throws extreme tantrums.
+It does not imply that you despise them.
+You may just not want to be around them at that moment.
+It may drain you when your child is disrespectful, swears, or throws tantrums.
 However, do not show your contempt and abhorrence openly.
 Instead, try to remain calm, understand that they are children, and reason out their behavior while finding a solution.
-At the end of the day, they are your children.
-So spend more time with them, approach them with love, and you will see a change.
+After all, they are your children.
+Spend more time with them, approach them with love, and create an environment where they feel comfortable to share their feelings.
+With time, you may start to see a positive change.

 Infographic: Reasons You Dislike Your Child And What To Do About It